Skopas

 Other Sculpture by Skopas

 He assisted on several other monuments such as the Temple of Artemis at Ephesus - he worked on the sculptured columns after its fire in 356 BCE.
 Many freestanding sculptures are attributed to him, including the Maenad in Dresden and the Pothoas in Rome.
 Other works, known via Roman copies, include a statue of Meleager (Fogg Museum, Cambridge, Massachusetts), an Apollo Citharoedus (Villa Borghese, Rome) and the celebrated Ludovisi Ares (Palazzo Altemps, Rome).
-Fragments of reliefs, attributed to Skopas, are also housed in the British Museum in London.
-Skopas is now also believed to be the sculptor of a group of figures representing the destruction of the Daughters of Niobe, formerly attributed to Praiteles.
+Fragments of relief sculpture, attributed to Skopas, are also housed in the British Museum in London.
+Skopas is now also believed to be the sculptor of a group of figures representing the destruction of the Daughters of Niobe, formerly attributed to Praxiteles.
 Copies of the Niobe statues can be seen in the Uffizi, Florence.

 Legacy